Marriott Summary Table

 A free night in a Category 1 hotel costs 7,500 points, and a Category 9 costs 45,000; these figures can help you see the range of values.
 You can find the full rewards chart here.

-You’ll see your rewards number when you log in to your account.
+You’ll see your account number when you log in to your account.

 You can also find an email from Marriott when you joined that has your number on it.